Shopify/ui-extensions/.github/ISSUE_TEMPLATE/issue-report.md

 e.g. argo-checkout, argo-checkout-react

 **Describe the bug**
 A clear and concise description of what the bug is.
-Please include specific affected APIs/components if relevant.
+Please include specific affected APIs/components, browser version, and operating system if relevant.

 **To Reproduce**
 Steps to reproduce the behavior: